-The study will be conducted in a single-blind, placebo-controlled manner.
-All study subjects, parents and legal guardian(s) will be blinded to the treatment assignment, while the Investigator, study staff/clinicians and the Sponsor's assigned team members (e.g., the Clinical Monitor and the Medical Monitor) will be unblinded as to whether subjects are receiving C16G2 or Placebo.
+The study will be conducted in a single-blind manner.
+All study subjects will be blinded to the treatment assignment, while the Investigator, study staff/clinicians and the Sponsor's assigned team members (e.g., the Clinical Monitor and the Medical Monitor) will be unblinded as to whether subjects are receiving C16G2 or Placebo.